sourcegraph/about/content/blogposts/blog-post-starter-pack.md

 ## About the author

+We encourage our authors to include an "about the author" section to their blog posts.
+Use the following Markdown for consistency throughout our blog posts.

 _Author blurb information goes here.
 You can chat with [author] on Twitter [@author-name](https://twitter.com/) or our community [Discord](https://discord.com/invite/vqsBW8m5Y8)._

 ## TrySourcegraph CTA